No. 806-809 Jinfeng Building, Pailou Ji Area, Wanjiang District, Dongguan, China

 • Maintain communication with suppliers during DDP shipments to manage risks effectively.

-The Impact of Choosing the Right Incoterms on Duty Payments
+Choosing the Right China Incoterms on Duty Payments

 Choosing the wrong Incoterms can have a big impact on duty payments, often leading to unexpected expenses.
 A major issue arises when there’s a misunderstanding of who handles customs duties.
 Take CIF (Cost, Insurance, and Freight), for instance.